tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Cloak of the Underworld

+The cloth of this scratchy grey cloak matches the color of the surrounding rock, giving a +4 bonus to checks to hide whenever blending in with the surrounding stonework would be an advantage.

+**Quirk:** Sees meaning and patterns in the cracks in the paving stones.

+---

 #### Demonhide Cloak

 _Recharge 11+:_ Demons are hard to kill.
 That means it’s hard for them to die.
 You’re wearing a cloak made from the skin of a trapped demon.
 Roll 1d6 at the start of battle to see what power the cloak can manifest in this fight if you choose to activate it.